Skip to content

-These are the docs for the forthcoming PyCO2SYS v2!
+These are the docs for the beta release of PyCO2SYS v2!

-This installs PyCO2SYS and its core requirements (JAX and NetworkX).
-If you wish to try out using PyCO2SYS with pandas and/or xarray, you'll need to install those into the environment separately.
+This installs the latest "stable" beta release of PyCO2SYS v2 and its core requirements (JAX and NetworkX).
+To try out using PyCO2SYS with pandas and/or xarray, you'll need to install those separately.

 JAX double precision